risingwavelabs/risingwave-docs/docs/data-delivery.md

   With this connector, you can sink data from RisingWave to Delta Lake.
 For details about the syntax and parameters, see [Sink data to Delta Lake](/guides/sink-to-delta-lake.md).

+- Elasticsearch sink connector (`connector = 'elasticsearch'`)

+  With this connector, you can sink data from RisingWave to Elasticsearch.
+For details about the syntax and parameters, see [Sink data to Elasticsearch](/guides/sink-to-elasticsearch.md).

 ## Upsert sinks and primary keys

 For each sink, you can specify the data format.
 All sinks supports the `upsert` and `append-only` formats while Kafka also supports the `debezium` format.
 When creating an `upsert` sink, note whether or not you need to specify the primary key in the following situations.